capper05/ConnorCode/README.md

-# Thing-with-stuff
+Connor's Code

-This is a game that is being made for fun only.
+This is a compilation of Connor's code.
+No bugs allowed, only features.